supermarios77/Jobhi/README.md

 # FreshBite

-A modern frozen-meal ordering platform with multi-language support (English, Dutch, French) for the Belgian market.
+A modern meal ordering platform with multi-language support (English, Dutch, French) for the Belgian market.

 **Status**: ✅ Production Ready